LoicE5/graph-puzzle-solver/README.md

 ![15-puzzle image (credit : Michael Kim)](https://user-images.githubusercontent.com/59501884/224975884-ebd60aed-4230-435b-8fa3-7730d7435056.png)

 This project is a school project.
-The subject is not available on GitHub as it is bound to our teacher's copyright.

 - Starting a terminal at the root of the project, you can launch the program in two ways:
     - `python3 Main.py`: